Capstone Seminar & Thesis

 Minimum eligibility requirements for pursuing a thesis include:

-• Demonstrated ability to pursue research work, as evidenced by two submitted research papers developed in SPA courses or elsewhere
+- Demonstrated ability to pursue research work, as evidenced by two submitted research papers developed in CPS courses or elsewhere

-• Agreement from a SPA faculty member to serve as the thesis committee chair along with two additional faculty members to serve on the thesis committee
+- Agreement from a CPS faculty member to serve as the thesis committee chair along with two additional faculty members to serve on the thesis committee

 A student desiring to pursue the thesis option should meet with their faculty advisor to establish eligibility under the above criteria.
 After establishing eligibility, the student should recruit three faculty members to serve on the student's thesis committee -- one to serve as the committee chair and two to serve on the committee -- and then complete the thesis application form.
 Once complete, the thesis application form should be submitted to the MPA program director for approval.